| Communicating the Location of the

 be designed to match a local theme.
 Or its structure may be

+designed to match the building.
 Signs, like any form of speech, must be tailored

 to the intended audience.
 Before criticizing a sign, look at